zzzprojects/learn-orm/tutorials/lambda-parser/getting-started.md

 # Getting Started

-**LambdaParser** is a NuGet library that works as a runtime parser for string expressions.
+**NReco.LambdaParser** is a NuGet library that works as a runtime parser for string expressions.

  - It builds a dynamic LINQ expression tree and compiles it to the lambda delegate.
  - Types are resolved at run-time just like in dynamic languages.